6 Best Places for Skiing in North Carolina (+ Ski Resort Info)

 There are also slopeside lodgings available for rental both in winter and summer.
 They are vacation homes with 180-degree views and are a one or two-minute walk from the slopes, allowing you to enjoy the perfect mountain getaway.

-Ticket prices for skiing range from 29 to 69 US dollars and ice skating from 19 to 26 US dollars.
+Adult ticket prices for skiing range from $34-$84 and ice skating from $21-$29.
 You can also check out flex tickets, group rates, and season memberships.

 Website